clicknium/clicknium-docs/doc/api/python/webdriver/webextension/install.md

 Install web extension.

-**Remarks:**
+>**Remarks:**
-    &emsp;1.
-Before installing extension, you should make sure you have already closed edge, firefox and chrome browser.
+>- Before installing extension, you should make sure you have already closed edge, firefox and chrome browser.
-    &emsp;2.
-When extension is installed successfully, then you should turn on the extension manually.
+>- When extension is installed successfully, then you should turn on the extension manually.

 **Example:**
 ***